Trieste Friuli Venezia Giulia, Italy Travel Guide

 Planning ahead can greatly enhance the experience.

-While public transport is efficient, Trieste's charm is best discovered by walking its streets and soaking in the atmosphere.
+While public transport is efficient, Trieste's charm is best discovered by walking the roads in and soaking in the atmosphere.

 Do not hesitate to use a combination of modes to suit your itinerary and interests.